Hydepwns/EVMore/scripts/deploy/README.md

 # Deployment Scripts

-This directory contains deployment scripts for the 1inch Fusion+ Cosmos Extension contracts.
+This directory contains deployment scripts for the EVMore protocol contracts.

 ## Prerequisites

 ### For Ethereum Deployment

 - Node.js 18+
 - Hardhat configured with network settings
 - Private key with sufficient ETH for gas fees
 - Etherscan API key (for verification)

 ### For Cosmos Deployment

 - `osmosisd` CLI installed
 - Keyring with funded account
 - Access to RPC endpoints